GarboMuffin/bananatron/README.md

 ### Step 1: Download an app

 For all the platforms, our goal is to download an app and find the folder to where it got installed.
+Bananatron is a black-box auditor, so the app does not need to be open source (but source code does make later analysis much easier).

 #### Windows